-As described in "Snapshots" on page 39, the Configuration Importer requires a snapshot of the configuration when the Traffic Manager is first deployed in order to establish a baseline on which to apply the imported configuration.
-As such, the Configuration Importer is not able to apply configuration to a Traffic Manager that was upgraded from a version prior to 20.1 as no such snapshot was taken at the time the Traffic Manager was first deployed.
+As described in Snapshots, the Configuration Importer requires a snapshot of the configuration when the Traffic Manager is first deployed in order to establish a baseline on which to apply the imported configuration.
+As such, the Configuration Importer is not able to apply configuration to a Traffic Manager that was upgraded from a version prior to 21.4 as no such snapshot was taken at the time the Traffic Manager was first deployed.

-Pulse Secure recommends you deploy a new Traffic Manager instance at the latest version and use the Configuration Importer with the new instance.
-However, if necessary, create a snapshot manually on the upgraded instance using the instructions described in "Snapshotting Configuration in Other Deployments" on page 41.
+Ivanti recommends you deploy a new Traffic Manager instance at the latest version and use the Configuration Importer with the new instance.
+However, if necessary, create a snapshot manually on the upgraded instance using the instructions described in Snapshotting Configuration in Other Deployments.